 The Pay Yourself Back feature was first introduced in May 2020 with the two Chase Sapphire cards.
-But as of October 2020, the two Freedom cards and the Ink business cards can also use this feature, although in limited categories of purchases and donations.
+As of October 2020, the two Freedom cards can also use this feature — although only for donations.

 How does Chase’s Pay Yourself Back feature work?

 To use the Pay Yourself Back feature, you must first log in to your online Chase account.
 After that:

 - Go to the Chase Ultimate Rewards menu.

 - Select Pay Yourself Back.